open-component-model/ocm/pkg/contexts/ocm/accessmethods/localblob/README.md

 #### Provided Blob Handlers

 The standard tool set uses the following registered blob handlers:
-- *Blob handler for importing oci artefact blobs into an OCM repository mapped to an OCI registry*
+- *Blob handler for importing oci artifact blobs into an OCM repository mapped to an OCI registry*

-  In this case the oci artefact  blobs will be expanded to a regular OCI artefact taking the optional `referenceName`into account.
+  In this case the oci artifact  blobs will be expanded to a regular OCI artifact taking the optional `referenceName`into account.

 Additional blob handlers might be registered by local incarnations.